top of page

 Exercise and Gestational Diabetes

-The current evidence of the body's responses to a single bout of exercise
+The current evidence of the body's responses to a single bout of exercise:

-The effects of regular physical activity on gestational diabetes
+The effects of regular physical activity on gestational diabetes:

-Don't forget that nutrition is important
+Remember that nutrition is crucial!

 References: